rebelsky/rebelsky-cv/README.md

 ## Notes

 Make sure to make a fonts directory and then copy fonts from Awesome-CV and SourceSansPro into that directory.
 (At least on the Mac.)
+On the Mac, you may also need to installthe fonts into FontBook.